Esther Okoronkwo

-Ijeoma Esther Okoronkwo OON (born 27 March 1997) is a Nigerian professional footballer who plays as a forward for Canadian Northern Super League club AFC Toronto and the Nigeria women's national team.
+Ijeoma Esther Okoronkwo OON (born 27 March 1997) is a Nigerian professional footballer who plays as a forward for Canadian Northern Super League club AFC Toronto and the Nigeria national team.
+Okoronkwo is regarded as one of the best female footballers in the world.

 Early life

 Okoronkwo was born in Abia State and raised in Richmond, Texas, United States.

 College career

 Okoronkwo has attended the John and Randolph Foster High School.
 She spent two years at the Northeast Texas Community College, and then moved to Lamar University while she was recovering from a torn ACL.

 Club career

 In June 2023, Okoronkwo joined Spanish Liga F club UD Tenerife.

 In February 2025, Okoronkwo signed with at Northern Super League club AFC Toronto.
 On 1 May 2025, she scored both goals in a 2–1 victory over Calgary Wild FC, to help the club earn their first win in club history.
 She was named the NSL assist leader upon the conclusion of the inaugural NSL regular season, having tallied 7 assists that season and was also named to the league's Team of the Season.
 On November 10, 2025, she scored a hat trick in a 4-1 victory over Montreal Roses FC, in the second leg of the playoff semi-finals, to help her club advance to the championship final.
+On January 15, 2026, it was announced that she had signed a contract extension to keep her with AFC Toronto through 2027.
+She scored in the opening game of the 2026 season, a 3-2 win over Vancouver Rise FC on 24 April 2026.